royshadmon/EdgeFL/README.md

 node but also emulates the same blockchain-like functionality of the blockchain-back shared metadata layer.
 For more information about EdgeLake and how it operates, check the [EdgeLake website](https://edgelake.github.io/).

-The simulation includes the MNIST dataset, where three nodes collaboratively train a global model with MNIST data local to each node (i.e., there is no data movement.).
-Since the simulation instructions are for a single machine, each node will query the same Postgres database but on different tables so emulate physically distributed data.
+There are three demos supported, where each operator will locally train a ML model utilizing its local data and EdgeFL will dynamically facilitate model sharing and aggregation via the aggregator node.
+The value here is that there is no data movement.
+Since the demo instructions
+are for a single machine, althoug they can be easily adapted to execute on multiple physical machine, we will deploy multiple Postgres databases, one for each EdgeLake operator, to emulate physically distributed data.
 Nevertheless, each node will utilize its own EdgeLake operator node (running in a Docker container) to truly simulate a distributed environment.

-In addition, there is another example custom data handle from our Winniio partners.
-This dataset consists of room temperature data used to predict the temperature of a classroom in two hours.

 Before you get started, please follow the configuration steps precisely.